The last two months of the school year are always busy. Here are some of our big events!

 Bristol Tennessee City Schools will be on a two-hour delay on Tuesday, February 24.

-1 day ago, Bristol Tennessee City Schools
+about 2 months ago, Bristol Tennessee City Schools

 A blue graphic with a snowy, icicle-themed border announces: “Bristol Tennessee City Schools Two-Hour Delay February 24, 2026.”
 It lists delayed start times: TMS/THS at 9:30 a.m. and Elementary at 10:10 a.m.
 A note at the bottom reads, “Breakfast will be served!”
 White snowflakes are scattered across the background.